 Find this Brook² Freestanding Bath at Waters Baths.

 5. Incorporate natural materials

 Bringing natural materials – wood being a great example – into a sleek, cool-toned scheme is a brilliant way to add texture and interest to a modern bathroom without compromising its minimalist feel.

 We love this combination of a dark wood freestanding unit and streamlined sanitaryware from GSG Ceramic Design.

 6. Design an open space

-When designing a bathroom with a contemporary style, prioritise creating an open and spacious feel (if possible).
-Walk in wet rooms are a great example of how this can be achieved effectively as they encourage the layout of a space to remain as simple as possible.
-Zones can still be created without detracting from the open feel.
+When you’re designing a bathroom with contemporary style, prioritise creating an open and spacious feel.
+A walk-in wet room is a good way to go as it helps keep the layout as streamlined as possible.
+Zones can still be distinguished within it without detracting from the open feel.

 Natural Slate Effect Tiles are a stylish solution for a contemporary bathroom or wet room.
 If you love the idea of transforming your bathroom into a wet room, check out our guide to creating a wet room for all the tips and tricks.

 7. Create a design feature using house plants